 Professor Ranis’s research interests include the political economy and labor studies in Argentina, Cuba, Latin America and the United States.
 He has over 80 publications in various areas of Western Hemisphere social science.
 He has published four books, among them Clases, Democracia y Trabajo en la Argentina Contemporánea: Los Valores de los Trabajadores del Gran Buenos Aires (Buenos Aires, Corregidor, 1997); Class, Democracy and Labor in Contemporary Argentina (Transaction Publishers, 1995); and Argentine Workers: Peronism and Contemporary Class Consciousness (University of Pittsburgh Press, 1992).
 His articles have appeared in Monthly Review, the Journal of Politics, Latin American Research Review, Studies in Comparative International Development, Desarrollo Económico, Latin American Politics and Society, Labor Studies in Working Class History of the Americas, Socialism and Democracy, Canadian Journal of Development Studies, Current History, Working USA: The Journal of Labor and Society, Situations: Project of the Radical Imagination, Journal of Caribbean Studies, Society, Civilisations, Polity , New Political Science and America at Work.

 Currently Professor Ranis is examining the role of alternative labor movements in civil society.
 He is studying the recuperated enterprise and factory movements and producer cooperatives in Argentina and Cuba.
 Within the United States, he is exploring the potential uses of eminent domain and cooperatives as a labor strategy in defense against working class unemployment and poverty.
-Between 2004 and 2012, he has presented papers on these topics at the Congresses of the Latin American Studies Association, Columbia University’s Seminar on Latin American Studies and Seminar on Globalization, Labor and Popular Struggles, and the Bildner Center for Western Hemisphere Studies at the CUNY Graduate Center.
+Between 2004 and 2013, he has presented papers on these topics at the Congresses of the Latin American Studies Association, Columbia University’s Seminar on Latin American Studies and Seminar on Globalization, Labor and Popular Struggles, and the Bildner Center for Western Hemisphere Studies at the CUNY Graduate Center.
 He has also given papers at SUNY-Stony Brook’s “How Class Works”, The Left Forum at Cooper Union and Pace University, at the CUNY Worker Education Center, and at the Primer and Tercer Encuentro Internacional de la Economía de los Trabajadores: Autogestión y Distribución de la Riqueza in Buenos Aires, Argentina, July 2007, and Mexico City, June 2011.
-He gave a paper at the Seminar on “Socialist Renovation and Capitalist Crisis” at University of Havana, Havana, Cuba, June 2012.
+He has presented papers at the Labor and Working Class History Association’s National Conference (LAWCHA), June 2013 and at the Seminars on “Socialist Renovation and Capitalist Crisis” at University of Havana, Havana, Cuba, June 2012 and June 2013.